Pop sleep quiz!

-More and more mattress companies are designing for larger figures and can deliver a versatile Medium-Firm feel to support your body and cradle your shape in the comfort you need to sleep soundly in a variety of positions.
+More and more mattress companies are designing for larger figures, and they can deliver a versatile Medium-Firm feel to support your body and cradle your shape, so you sleep soundly in a variety of positions.

 What’s unique about it?
-Heavier individuals also need to take durability concerns into account as heavier weight concentrations could make a mattress break down quicker than more average weights and develop uncomfortable sags.
-Placing higher weights on your mattress may also void your warranty, but you can rest easier in WinkBed Plus, which was designed specifically for sleepers over 300 pounds.
+Heavier individuals also need to consider durability since higher weight concentrations could make a mattress break down quicker and develop uncomfortable sags.
+Placing added weight on your mattress may also void your warranty, but you can rest easier in WinkBed Plus, which was designed specifically for sleepers over 300 pounds.

-The comfort system blends gel foam with the bounce of latex to cradle your shape, and the support system is zoned, a feature that should help keep your body level on both your stomach, on your side, or anywhere in between.
+The comfort system blends gel foam with the bounce of latex to cradle your shape.
+Additionally, the support system is zoned, a feature that should help keep your body level on your stomach, side, or anywhere in between.
 You can feel free to sprawl in comfort, knowing this bed is built to accommodate you.

 Buyer’s Guide - Best Mattress For Combo Sleepers